 11. Swim in cenotes

-If you are feeling like having a one-day adventure, you can explore some of the famous cenotes in the area.
-Cenote La Noria, Verde Lucero, Cenote Mojarras are few of them.
+If you are feeling like having a one-day adventure, you can explore some of the famous cenotes in the area including Cenote La Noria, Verde Lucero, Cenote Mojarras just to name a few.

 To get to La Ruta del Cenote, you would need to rent a car or book a tour – there is no public transportation available.
-Depending on the season, there is a small fee to visit each cenote of around 200 to 400 Mexican pesos, and they are all open from 11 am to 4 pm.
+Depending on the season, there is a small fee to visit each cenote of around 200 to 400 Mexican pesos ($10-$20 USD), and they are all open from 11 am to 4 pm.

 Cenote La Noria is partially open, so you would be swimming inside a cavern.
 You can see some small birds and bats flying around you while you enjoy its beautiful water.
 This is a hidden spot inside the jungle with no crowds.
 It is a relaxing place with very few people.
-This cenote costs 250 pesos.
+This cenote costs 250 pesos ($12.80 USD).

 Verde Lucero is a medium size open cenote.
-It is a beautiful place with hammocks, rope swings, and some small ziplines.
+It is a beautiful place with hammocks, rope swings, and some small zip lines.
 It’s often pretty busy, and they offer a unique chance to enjoy a Temazcal – a traditional Mexican sauna.
 For a surcharge, you can experience the pre-Hispanic way of the sauna.
-It costs 300 pesos to visit.
+It costs 300 pesos ($15 USD) to visit.

 Cenote Mojarras is a big open cenote with a long zipline over it.
 In my opinion, it’s the least beautiful but can be the most fun – especially for kids who love ziplining.
 They have hammocks and a picnic area, but the water can become murky because the cenote is so big.

-Another option is to book a tour or drive down to Tulum and see some of the most famous cenotes in Mexico.
-These include Cenote Calavera, Dos Ojos, Zacil-Ha Cenote, Gran Cenote, and Cenote Azul.
+Another option is to drive down to scout out the most popular cenotes including Cenote Calavera, Dos Ojos, Zacil-Ha Cenote, Gran Cenote, and Cenote Azul.
 Or book a tour to Tulum, the cenote you visit will depend on which tour you book.

 The Museo Maya is an archeological museum conveniently located in Cancun’s hotel zone.
 The museum is home to lots of ancient artifacts from the Mayan civilization, and there are even artifacts from Chichen Itza housed here.
 It’s a very interesting place to visit in Cancun – especially for history lovers.

-The San Miguelito Ruins located next to the museum span over 80 hectares and are home to ancient buildings now well preserved for visitors to see.
+San Miguelito Ruins located next to the museum span over 80 hectares and are home to ancient buildings now well-preserved for visitors to see.
 You can visit both places at once and spend your day getting to know the Mayan Culture and its interesting history.

-The entrance fee to the museum is only 85 pesos (USD not excepted) and includes access to San Miguelito archeological zone.
-The museum is open from 9 am to 6 pm, and the archeological zone is open from 9 am to 4 pm.
+The entrance fee to the museum is only 90 pesos (USD not accepted) and includes access to San Miguelito archeological zone.
+The museum is open Tuesday to Sunday from 9 am to 5 pm, and the archeological zone is open from 9 am to 4 pm.

 The archeological site is most well known as the home of El Castillo – the main temple at the site.
 It’s a true show of the Mayan peoples’ knowledge of the earth and planets.
 However, Chichen Itza is also home to The Great Ball Court.
 This is the largest in Mesoamerica and is 168 by 70 meters (551 by 230 feet.)
 The game played here was called Pitz.
 Overall, it’s one of the coolest sites I have visited and a must-do activity while in Cancun.

 Visiting the Chichen Itza pyramids is the highlight.
 However, you also visit one of the cenotes in the Yucatan, Cenote Sagrado.
-If you book the deluxe tour, it costs $105 USD but includes a buffet lunch and your entrance fees ($31 USD).
+If you book the deluxe tour, it costs $69 USD but includes breakfast, lunch, and your entrance fees ($31 USD).
 It visits Cenote Saamal vs Sagrado on the other tour.

 Make sure you bring comfortable shoes, your camera, sunscreen, and some cash.

 One of the coolest attractions in the hotel zone is the Cancun Scenic Tower.
-This tall tower takes guests from the ground up over 260 feet (80 meters) into the air to enjoy spectacular views of the area.
+This tall tower takes guests from the ground up over 80 meters (260 feet) into the air to enjoy spectacular views of the area.
 It’s the best place to take in the views of the Mexican Caribbean!

 You might be thinking, do I have to walk up?
-The answer is no thanks to the design of the viewpoint.
+The answer is ‘no’, thanks to the design of the viewpoint.
 The entire viewing deck is lowered and lifts guests to the top so there is no walking required!
 It’s like a massive rotating elevator.

-You can get to the Cancun Scenic Tower by taking an Uber/taxi or the bus to the hotel zone.
-Take the bus heading north and get off at the Embacadero stop.
-If feeling lost, just pay attention to the scenery – it’s not hard to spot the 260-foot tower!
+You can get to the Cancun Scenic Tower by taking an Uber/taxi or bus.
+For the bus you can grab the one heading northbound and get off at the Embacadero stop.
+If you’re feeling lost, just pay attention to the scenery – it’s not hard to spot the 260-foot tower!
 It’s also walking distance from most hotels in the Hotel Zone.